emanuelegiona/ns3-ext-process/manual/3-usage.md

 bool ExternalProcess::Write(const std::string &str, bool first = true, bool flush = true, bool last = true);
 ```

-Writes a string as a line to the output named pipe (ns-3 --> process).
+Writes a string to the external process through the socket.

-Arguments:
+Parameters:

-- (IN) `str` String to write to the named pipe.
+- `[in] str` String to write.

-- (IN) `first` Whether the string is the first of a series of writes (Default: true).
+- `[in] first` Whether the string is the first of a series of writes
+(Default: true).
-- (IN) `flush` Whether to flush after writing this string or not (Default: true).
+- `[in] flush` Whether to flush after writing this string or not (Default:
+true).
-- (IN) `last` Whether the string is the last of a series of writes (Default: true).
+- `[in] last` Whether the string is the last of a series of writes (Default: true).

 Returns:

 - True if the operation is successful, False otherwise.

-Warning:
-- This operation may be blocking.
+> This operation may be blocking.

 <hr/>